giantswarm/docs/src/content/vintage/getting-started/observability/logging/audit-logs/index.md

 For more information on Kubernetes audit logs, we suggest you to read [this](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/)

-At the moment, Kubernetes audit logs can be found on `control-plane` nodes at `/var/log/apiserver/audit*.log`.
+Kubernetes audit logs can be found on `control-plane` nodes at `/var/log/apiserver/audit*.log`.

 #### Giant Swarm default audit policy

+##### CAPI clusters

+In __capi__ clusters, the default kubernetes policy defined on all our clusters is defined [here](https://github.com/giantswarm/cluster/blob/main/helm/cluster/files/etc/kubernetes/policies/audit-policy.yaml) and can be configured by overriding the value of `internal.advancedConfiguration.controlPlane.apiServer.auditPolicy.extraRule` in the cluster helm chart.

+##### Vintage clusters

-Here is the Giant Swarm audit policy configured by default on all our clusters (management and workload clusters alike):
+In __vintage__ clusters, the default kubernetes policy defined on all our clusters (management and workload clusters alike) is the following:

 ```yaml
 apiVersion: audit.k8s.io/v1